Millions of Americans have filed a tax return are now waiting for their tax return to be processed and refund payment to be made.

-In fact even after mandated restrictions for refund payments like the PATH act lift, many filers are reporting going from the PATH message to something with “…your tax return is still being processed…” or “…we received your return and it is being processed...” or “Return Processing Has Been Delayed Beyond The Normal Timeframe“
+In fact even after PATH mandated restrictions for releasing refund payments lift, many filers are still reporting going from the PATH message to something with “…your tax return is still being processed…” or “…we received your return and it is being processed...” or “Return Processing Has Been Delayed Beyond The Normal Timeframe“

-What is the IRS doing to manually resolve returns with errors?
+What is the IRS doing to manually resolve delayed returns with errors?

 In many cases the IRS can process/resolve tax returns with errors without having to contact the taxpayer.
 E.g mistakes or overpayments with recent stimulus checks (recovery rebate credits).